 Morrison’s Vocals Were Recorded From His Bathroom

 As soon as Rothchild left, the band decided to go back to the place where their creative process originated.
 Densmore stated in a documentary, “It was the room we had rehearsed in forever.”
-“Our music was seeped into the walls.
+“Our music was soaked into the walls.
 We were very comfortable.
 It was home,” he added.
-Their long-time rehearsal place was a small room decorated with beer bottles, a mess of cables and instruments, along with a jukebox and a pinball machine.
-According to their Bruce Botnick, sound engineer and producer, it was super tight and they all packed in “like sardines.”Because the bathroom in their space was acoustically ideal, Morrison would often record the vocals in the space using his Electrovoice 676-G stage mic.
+Their long-time rehearsal place was a small room decorated with beer bottles, a mess of cables and instruments, a jukebox, and a pinball machine.
+According to Bruce Botnick, their sound engineer and producer, it was super tight and they all packed in “like sardines.”Because the bathroom in their space was acoustically ideal, Morrison would often record the vocals in the space using his Electrovoice 676-G stage mic.
 He even removed the bathroom door to ensure smooth communication between his bandmates.
 Whatever works, right?

 The Band Had Some Help From Elvis Presley’s Bassist

 “L’America” was recorded a full year before L.A.
 Woman was assembled.
-It was meant to be played in a psychedelic 1970’s drama Zanbriskie Point, produced by Michelangelo Antonioni from Italy.
+It was meant to be played in a psychedelic 1970’s drama “Zabriskie Point”, produced by Michelangelo Antonioni from Italy.
 While The Doors may have enjoyed playing it, Antonioni met the song with little enthusiasm.
 It turns out that it was more than he could handle when played up close.
-They played it for Manzarek spoke about it back in 2011.
+Manzarek spoke about it back in 2011.
 Apparently, he thought it was so loud that it threw him against the wall.
 When it was over, he thanked them and fled.
-For likely the same reason, Jerry Garcia, John Fahey and Pink Floyd also had all their music rejected.
+For likely the same reason, Jerry Garcia, John Fahey, and Pink Floyd also had all their music rejected.

 “Love Her Madly” Pays Homage to Duke Ellington’s Famous Catchphrase